 For a beginner, it might seem daunting, but with practice and patience, it gets easier.
 Every project is a learning curve, with its own set of challenges and triumphs.

-A. A common mistake for many video editors, especially novices, is the overuse of transitions and effects.
+A. One of the common video editing mistakes for many video editors, especially novices, is the overuse of transitions and effects.

 While these elements can spruce your video, excess use can divert attention from the main content.
 It’s a delicate balance that gets better with experience and feedback.